VUEngine/vuengine.github.io/documentation/tutorial/title-screen.md

 <a href="/documentation/images/tutorial/pong-logo.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Pong Logo"><img src="/documentation/images/tutorial/pong-logo.png" /></a>

-To do so, create the folder *assets/Actors/Logo* and add an "Actor" file in it by right clicking the *Logo* folder and selecting "New File":
+To do so, create the folder *assets/Actors/Logo* and add an *.actor* file in it by right clicking the *Logo* folder and selecting "New File":

 <a href="/documentation/images/tutorial/new-actor-file.png" data-toggle="lightbox" data-gallery="gallery" data-caption="New Actor file"><img src="/documentation/images/tutorial/new-actor-file.png" /></a>

-It will open the "Actor" editor with a single button that reads "Add Component".
+It will open the *.actor* file editor with a single button that reads "Add Component".
 Click it and select "Sprite" from the drop down menu.
 It will show the "Sprite" editor:

 <a href="/documentation/images/tutorial/new-sprite-component.png" data-toggle="lightbox" data-gallery="gallery" data-caption="New Sprite Component"><img src="/documentation/images/tutorial/new-sprite-component.png" /></a>